2929 Entertainment

 CEO and Co-Founder

 Todd Wagner is a tech billionaire and media entrepreneur who has spent his career challenging norms and driving innovation across multiple industries.
-He introduced streaming media to the world when he co-founded Broadcast.com with Mark Cuban in the late 1990s.
+He helped introduce streaming media to the world when he co-founded Broadcast.com with Mark Cuban in the late 1990s.
 As CEO, Wagner led the company’s record-breaking IPO and $5.7 billion sale to Yahoo!, landing him on the cover of The Wall Street Journal, Forbes 400 and Fortune’s 40 Under 40.

 In 2003, Wagner and Cuban co-founded 2929 Entertainment, vertically integrating a portfolio of companies spanning content production, distribution, and exhibition.
 Today, 2929 media properties include 2929 Productions, Magnolia Pictures, and Spotlight Cinema Networks.
 As CEO, Wagner pioneered the practice of releasing films simultaneously in theaters and on digital platforms and has produced or executive-produced more than 50 films and television projects, including Enron: The Smartest Guys in the Room, nominated for an Academy Award for Best Documentary Feature; and Good Night, and Good Luck, nominated for six Academy Awards, including Best Picture.